-The BJP has claimed that the NCP is using the photos of gangster-turned-politician Pappu Kalani who is convicted and in jail for two murders for a municipal by-poll in Ulhasnagar to strike fear into people’s minds and garner additional votes
+The BJP has claimed that the NCP is using the photos of gangster-turned-politician Pappu Kalani for a municipal by-poll in Ulhasnagar to strike fear into people's minds, garner additional votes

 Convicted and in jail for two murder cases, gangster-turned-politician Pappu Kalani still seems to hold enough sway to charge up the political scenario in Ulhasnagar.

 Pappu can make you dance: After the candidate herself, the photo of Pappu Kalani (circled) is given the most space on the posters

 Ahead of the January 18 by-poll for a municipal seat, the BJP has accused Kalani’s party, NCP, of using his photographs in posters to strike fear into the minds of people and make them vote for its candidate.

 The by-poll is for the Ulhasnagar Municipal Corporation from the Gol Maidan area.
 The seat was earlier occupied by an NCP corporator and is being contested by BJP and NCP candidates after his disqualification.

 The BJP claims that the name of Kalani who is an ex-MLA and is serving a life term in connection with two murders (in 1990 and 1999) is whipped up during every election by the NCP to garner additional votes using the fear factor.

 “It may not be legally wrong to use his photos on the posters, but it’s morally wrong to use the photo of a criminal to get votes,” said Kumar Ailani from the BJP, who is also a former Ulhasnagar MLA.